 Graeme was responsible at Church Lukas for maintenance of practice NBS and other Specification standards, CPD, and implementation of the latest CDM 2015 changes.

-Graeme is a member of the Fluids and Thermal Engineering Research Group.
+Graeme is a member of the Human Factors Research Group.
+Research Group.

 Graeme is now the University Lead for establishment of Masters in Collaborative Practice.